hapax/hapax.github.io/assets/simple-physics.md

   to align; if a walker prefers to swap direction with every step, steps will be *anti-correlated* and tend to "anti-align".

-In all our random walks below, both conditions hold (to good approximation) and hence steps are unaligned on average.
+In all our random walks below, both conditions hold to good approximation, and hence steps are unaligned on average.
-You can explore correlated and anti-correlation generalisations of random walks in Exercise 12.

 *Speed and diffusion.* If a random walker moves with speed $v$, an average step takes time
 $\tau = \ell/v$.
 After a total time $t$ has elapsed, the random walker